GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 Vendors are given *_from@*.gov.sg emails for their work via GSIB.
 However, TechPass accounts for vendors must be sponsored by their respective agencies via the downstream SGTS services in use and vendors will need to provide their vendor company emails for account creation.

-So emails with *_from@*.gov.sg format are now forbidded to self sign up via TechPass portal.
+So emails with *_from@*.gov.sg format are now forbidded to self sign up via TechPass Portal.

 **Action required:**
 For existing TechPass users with *_from@*.gov.sg - Please wait for news on account migration.
 There's no change for now.
 You may continue to use *_from@*.gov.sg as your TechPass account.